The manta rays come to meet Matt, who has immersed himself in apnea. (Komodo, Indonesia, July 2016)

 Will, on his side, gives me advices on the management of the light under water, the position of my flashes, the configuration of my housing.
 He even offers me a strap, that he has in addition, to transport it more easily, by learning that the one I had ordered and that I should have received before the departure did not arrive in time.

 To dive in Komodo, a multi-day cruise is in my opinion the best option, preferable to day trips (day trips) from Labuan Bajo (the port of Flores where all the hotels are and from where all the boats leave).
 The day trips do not give as much freedom, the journey is long, we cannot go to the more distant sites and discover the whole park.
-For those who still prefer to be based on land, I had spotted during my preparations the Komodo Resort, on the island of Sebayur, located halfway between Labuan Bajo and the island of Komodo (but better to be two, their "single" supplement is salty).
-The travel time is thus reduced by half to reach the most famous spots (Karang Makassar "Manta Point", Batu Bolong, Castle Rock, Crystal Rock, The Cauldron, etc.).
+For those who still prefer to be based on land, I had spotted during my preparations the Komodo Resort, on Sebayur Island, located halfway between Labuan Bajo and Komodo Island (but it's better to be two, as their "single" supplement is salty).
+Travel time is cut in half to reach the best-known spots (Karang Makassar "Manta Point", Batu Bolong, Castle Rock, Crystal Rock, The Cauldron, etc.).

-The good thing about being such a small group is that the itinerary of the cruise is flexible or even "à la carte" according to our desires.
-Vovo, with his experience, makes suggestions on a daily basis.
+Another great thing about having such a small group is that the cruise itinerary is flexible, even "à la carte", depending on what we want to do.
+Vovo, with his wealth of experience, makes suggestions from day to day.

-It must also take into account tides and currents, which are particularly formidable this week, because we are in a new moon.
+He must also take into account the tides and currents, which are particularly formidable that week, as we are in a new moon period.
 Safety first.

 Dramas in Komodo.
 These are not stories.
 Every year there are divers who drown or disappear in Komodo, swept away by the currents...
-The latest case is that ofa 40-year-old Singaporean diver, missing in July 2017.
+The latest case, as of the date of publication of this post, is that ofa 40-year-old Singaporean diver, missing in July 2017.
 Searches at sea did not find her.

-In this context, I find our group really nice.
-No grumbling to spoil the atmosphere, everyone understands why we sometimes have to dive somewhere else than the site initially planned.
-And nobody protests when we have to give up some spots, too exposed, to fall back on more protected areas.
+In this context, I think our group is really great.
+There's no grumbling to dampen the mood, and everyone understands why we sometimes have to dive elsewhere than where we originally planned.
+And no one protests when we have to abandon certain spots, which are too exposed, in favor of more protected areas.

 Vovo's choices, who knows the park like the back of his hand, are always judicious and everyone finds their way around, despite the different levels of our little group.